 Use a VPN

-If the device you're using isn't on the Edinburgh University network, it will need a VPN client.
-Either the University VPN or the School VPN will do.
+If the device in front of you is not on the Edinburgh University network, it will need a VPN client, so that you can access the wake-up web page.
+Either the University VPN or the Informatics VPN would do.

 How to use the wake-up service